-I study how we reason about social relationships and hierarchy, beginning in infancy.
+I am interested in understanding how infants begin to reason about and navigate social relationships, and how social dynamics are influenced by social status and power.
 For example, how do we learn whom to befriend, whom to defer to, or whom to learn from?
 Why do we expect some individuals or groups to benefit over others?
-To investigate these questions, I take an interdisciplinary approach, drawing from developmental, social, cognitive and evolutionary psychology.
+To investigate these questions, I take an interdisciplinary approach, drawing from developmental, social, cognitive and comparative psychology.

 Download a copy of my CV here.